-- (iii) The leave is for working with City representatives with a mutual aim to resolve grievances, problem solving and to further a positive workplace environment. - (iv) The Unit Chairs to be covered by this provision are from the following areas: Toronto Water, Transportation, Solid Waste Management, Parks, Forestry and Recreation, Emergency Medical Services (Ambulance) and Cluster C/Long-Term Care Homes & Services.
-In addition to the foregoing are the Outside Division Chair and the Chief of Stewards. - (v) Further, the Unit Chair for Animal Services will be provided a leave of absence of one (1) day per week with no loss of pay, benefits, service or seniority, such day per week to be scheduled with two (2) weeks' notice. - (vi) The Chair/Vice Chair shall be available on a day-to-day basis.
+- (ii) The Union shall provide the City with a request for such leave, in writing, and the City shall confirm their agreement in writing.
+The above-mentioned leaves will commence on the beginning of the first pay period after the City received the Union's request. - (iii) The leave is for working with City representatives with a mutual aim to resolve grievances, problem solving and to further a positive workplace environment. - (iv) The Unit Chairs to be covered by this provision are from the following areas: Toronto Water, Transportation, Solid Waste Management, Parks, Forestry and Recreation, Toronto Paramedic Services (Ambulance) and Cluster C/Long-Term Care Homes & Services. - (v) Further, the Unit Chair for Animal Services will be provided a leave of absence of one (1) day per week with no loss of pay, benefits, service or seniority, such day per week to be scheduled with two (2) weeks' notice. - (vi) The Chair/Vice Chair shall be available on a day-to-day basis.
 In the event these employees are absent due to illness, vacation or any other reason they shall be required to notify the designated person from the Local and shall also be required to notify the Citydesignated person, for record keeping purposes. - (vii) The booked off individuals shall provide, on a monthly basis to the Director, Employee and Labour Relations and Union Designate, a log outlining which meetings they attended, the purpose of the meetings, which City representatives they met with, and the date, time and location of the meetings.
 The times not spent in meetings shall also be recorded in the log so as to ensure accountability. - (viii) Should any difficulties or concerns arise with respect to the granting by the City of these leaves, the President of Local 416 and the Executive Director of Human Resources shall meet expeditiously to resolve the matter.
-Should circumstances arise where either party wishes to terminate the leave and mutual agreement cannot be achieved, the dispute may be submitted to Tim Armstrong for final resolution.
+Should circumstances arise where either party wishes to terminate the leave and mutual agreement cannot be achieved, the dispute may be submitted to Arbitration for final resolution.